lnikol00/Sport-Organization-Application/README.md

 # Sports-Associtation-Website

-This is repository is for Web Application built using React. <br/>
+This is repository is for Web and Mobile Application built using React and React Native (with Node.js). <br/>

 Clone the repository into your projects directory:

-### `git@github.com:lnikol00/Sports-Association-Website.git`

-If you want to check out Mobile Application for same sports organization built using React Native clone this repository:

-### ``
+### `git@github.com:lnikol00/Sport-Organization-Application.git`

 # Project Description

 Overview:

-Full stack Web Application about sports organization made as part of Graduation thesis. <br/>
+Full stack Web and Mobile Application about sports organization made as part of Graduation thesis. <br/>
 Features:

 Client-Side: